-Considering the popularity of monster movies being rekindled by Godzilla versus Kong (2021), the newest entry into the ‘MonsterVerse’, the classic approach to this genre may be coming into a new golden era.
+Considering the popularity of monster movies being rekindled by Godzilla Versus Kong (2021), the newest entry into the ‘MonsterVerse’, the classic approach to this genre may be coming into a new golden era.
 With my love of these films spanning multiple regions and eras, I am always interested in new titles that are released that are unabashed to tread new waters.

-Abyssal Spider (2020) is a Taiwanese monster / disaster thriller, written and directed by Joe Chein with additional writing from Nelson Yan.
+Abyssal Spider (2020) is a Taiwanese monster/disaster thriller, written and directed by Joe Chein with additional writing from Nelson Yan.
 Joe Chein is most notable for writing and directing B-grade horrors such as Call of the Undead (2012) and Zombie Fight Club (2014).
 The film is Joe Chein’s biggest so far, securing a budget of around 100,000,000 New Taiwanese Dollars (around 350,000 US Dollars).

 What is it?

 The crew are torn between living an honest, albeit poor, life as fishermen or delivering illegal packages for greater riches.
-As tension between these two groups grows into violence, bloodshed and munity, the ship is attacked by a giant spider from the murky depths, mutated by the spilled nuclear waste.
+As tension between these two groups grows into violence, bloodshed, and munity, the ship is attacked by a giant spider from the murky depths, mutated by the spilled nuclear waste.
 Now a fight for survival ensues, will the two groups work together against a common enemy or tear themselves apart in the pursuit of greed?

 What Worked?

-Abyssal Spider has takes major influence from Ridley Scott’s Alien (1979).
+Abyssal Spider has taken major influence from Ridley Scott’s Alien (1979).
 Specifically, the fishing vessels’ tight corridors reflect the interior of the USCSS Nostromo and its claustrophobic environment.
 Furthermore, the addition of a slime-like substance as a revelation tool also lends itself to the sci-fi classic.

 The titular monsters, though being mostly CGI effects, are incredibly detailed.
 Being extremely smoothly animated, the creature’s movement is akin to how an actual arachnid would be.
 The inclusion of small details, with each limb covered in barnacles, lends the feeling of the creature’s existence in the ocean.